Māori culture: Carving ()

 The Māori Arts and Crafts Institute at Whakarewarewa in Rotorua is a stronghold of traditional carving skills.
 The institute was initiated by political leader Āpirana Ngata who wanted to rejuvenate Māori culture and saw the arts as a vital part of that.
 Ngata through this process endorsed certain patterns as being 'Māori art' which excluded some patterns.

-Hone Taiapa was head of this school for some time.
+Hōne Taiapa was head of this school for some time.
 Since the Māori Renaissance there has been a resurgence of interest in whakairo, alongside other traditional Māori practices, with a much greater integration with mainstream contemporary art.
 The Māori Art Market (funded by the state-sponsored Toi Māori Aotearoa) is a significant venue for the promotion and sale of whakairo.